 To reduce the cost burden associated with these courses, while increasing college enrollment and persistence rates for students from low-income families, students of color, and other historically underserved students, this report recommends that Congress consider a pilot program that would allow high school students to use federal Pell Grants to pay for college courses.

-Ten Facts About Dual-Enrollment and Early College High School Programs
+Ten Fast Facts About Dual-Enrollment and Early College High School Programs

 Early college high schools and dual-enrollment programs offer students the opportunity to pursue college-level credit-bearing course work while still in high school.
-Find out how these programs are impacting students and why it’s critical to continue supporting them in this list of ten fast facts.
+Find out how these programs are impacting students and why it’s critical to continue supporting them in our fact sheet of ten fast facts.